A. Igoni Barrett: Career

 Barrett's work has appeared in several publications, including Al Jazeera English and The Guardian.

 Awards and accolades

 A. Igoni Barrett was a winner of the BBC World Service short story competition for 2005 with a story entitled "The Phoenix", which was broadcast on 2 January 2006.

 In 2010, he was awarded a Chinua Achebe Center Fellowship.
 In 2011, he was awarded a Norman Mailer Center Fellowship and a Bellagio Center Residency.

-Barrett was named as one of 39 sub-Saharan African writers aged under 40 in the Hay Festival and Rainbow Book Club Africa39 project celebrating Port Harcourt UNESCO World Book Capital 2014.
+Barrett was named as one of 39 sub-Saharan African writers aged under 40 in the Hay Festival and Rainbow Book Club Africa39 project celebrating Port Harcourt UNESCO World Book Capital 2014, the judges being Margaret Busby, Osonye Tess Onwueme and Elechi Amadi, who selected from submissions researched by Binyavanga Wainaina.

-His debut novel Blackass won the People's Literature Publishing House and the Chinese Foreign Literature Society's 21st Century Best Foreign Novel Award.
+Barrett's debut novel Blackass won the People's Literature Publishing House and the Chinese Foreign Literature Society's 21st Century Best Foreign Novel Award.

 He was a Civitella Ranieri Foundation Fellow in 2018.

 Igoni Barrett was a Charles Dickens Award laureate at the 2021 edition of the International London Literary Award.